 The University of New Haven offers one of the oldest graduate programs in community psychology in the country.
 For more than 40 years, we have successfully prepared graduates for professional careers in mental health and related human services fields.

 We provide a distinctive applied psychology education.
-We offer three program concentrations – community-clinical services, program development, or forensic psychology – that enable our students to tailor the curriculum to meet their individual needs and professional goals.
+We offer four program concentrations – community mental health, community research and evaluation, program development, and forensic psychology – that enable our students to tailor the curriculum to meet their individual needs and professional goals.

 You’ll learn to apply different psychological and social sciences theories and approaches to understand and impact the complex forces that influence individual and community behavior and well-being.